 District 86: Boysko, Rust

 Del.
 Tom Rust, a popular former mayor of Herndon for 19 years prior to his election to the House of Delegates, is considered one of the friendlier Republicans in the General Assembly’s lower chamber, having earned the endorsement of Equality Virginia in past cycles.
-But this year, neither he nor his opponent, Democrat Jennifer Boysko, have been endorsed by the organization, though Boysko has been vocal about her support for LGBT rights and used her EVPAC questionnaire to attack Rust for supporting the Marshall-Newman Amendment and for supporting the so-called ”conscience clause” bill in 2012 that allows adoption or foster-care agencies to discriminate against gay or lesbian prospective parents.
+But this year, neither he nor his opponent, Democrat Jennifer Boysko, has been endorsed by the organization, though Boysko has been vocal about her support for LGBT rights and used her EVPAC questionnaire to attack Rust for supporting the Marshall-Newman Amendment and for supporting the so-called ”conscience clause” bill in 2012 that allows adoption or foster-care agencies to discriminate against gay or lesbian prospective parents.

 District 94: Farinholt, Yancey

 Democrat Rob Farinholt, a fourth-generation firefighter and paramedic in Newport News, is running in a district that has been historically Republican, which incumbent Republican Del.
 David Yancey won by nearly 20 points in 2011.
-But Democrats are on the warpath against legislators associated with the General Assembly’s crusading on social issues during the past two legislative sessions, and will be attacking Republicans up and down the ticket in the Newport News area.
+But Democrats are on the warpath against legislators associated with the General Assembly’s crusade on social issues during the past two legislative sessions, and will be attacking Republicans up and down the ticket in the Newport News area.
 Liberal groups are hoping that the stoking of anti-Republican sentiment in the competitive Mason-Watson race in nearby District 93 could bleed over into Yancey’s district.
 Yancey has generally not supported LGBT-rights initiatives, but did vote to confirm Thorne-Begland.
 Farinholt is an unabashed supporter of LGBT rights, including the right to marry, two-parent adoption, and employment nondiscrimination, earning him the endorsement of EVPAC.

 District 21: Hippen, Villanueva